Kings rally from 17 down to beat Nuggets 100-97 in overtime

 Nuggets: Denver scored 57 points in the first half but was outscored 60-40 after that. … Nikola Jokic missed five consecutive shots in the fourth quarter. … Harris’ previous season high of 17 points also came against Sacramento.

-Kings: Marvin Bagley III has yet to be cleared to play but is getting closer.
+Kings: Holmes’ double-double is his sixth this season, a career high. … Bagley has yet to be cleared to play but is getting closer.
 The second overall pick a year ago, Bagley has been out since breaking his right thumb in the season opener.
-Point guard De’Aaron Fox (left ankle sprain) is also making progress in his rehab but isn’t as close as Bagley.
+Fox (left ankle sprain) is also making progress in his rehab but isn’t as close as Bagley.

 UP NEXT

-Nuggets: Return to Denver to host the Los Angekes Lakers on Tuesday.
+Nuggets: Return to Denver to host the Los Angeles Lakers on Tuesday.

 Kings: Host the Bulls on Monday.
 Sacramento has won the last four against Chicago.